Should You Buy a Rocket Espresso Machine?

 Who the Rocket Appartamento suits best.

-Enjoys coffee as a daily ritual and is comfortable maintaining a routine
+Treats coffee as a daily ritual and prefers a simple, repeatable routine

 Wants excellent espresso without managing complex settings